 Defending Armed Drug Trafficking Charges

 Under Florida law, the term “armed trafficking” does not refer to a separate substantive crime.
-Rather, the term “armed trafficking” refers to the underlying offense of trafficking an illegal drug with an additional element that the crime was committed while the defendant either used, threatened to use, carried, or displayed a weapon or firearm during the drug trafficking offense in Florida.
+Rather, the term “armed trafficking” refers to the underlying offense of trafficking an illegal drug with an additional element.

 Attorneys for Armed Trafficking Drug Crimes in Tampa, FL

 Contact us for a free consultation.
-We can help you fight the case at every stage from the first appearance after the arrest, during a Nebbia bond hearing, at arraignment, during the pre-trial conference or at trial.
+We can help you fight the case at every stage of the case from the first appearance, the Nebbia bond hearing, arraignment, pre-trial conferences, motion hearings, or trial.
 By having an aggressive defense, you can fight for the best possible result in your case.